AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 * Student shows the new class in their class list; data is saved to storage.

 **MSS:**
-1. Tutor initiates “addclass” to student.
+1. Tutor initiates `addclass` to a student in a class.
 2. System validates details and checks for duplicate classes.
 3. System adds the class to the student and saves data.
 4. System shows success and updates the student’s details.